asrii00/aslan-sandbox-saitti/README.md

 1. Basic HTML structure
 1. HTML elements: headings, paragraphs, lists...
 1. A HTML Form, links, and images
-1. Tables (The Mondrian "painting" is a table)
+1. Tables (for example, the Mondrian "painting" is a table)
 1. Semantic elements used throughout (header, nav, section, footer)